kupehtci/DOCUMENTATION/CONCEPTS/GRAMMARS/GRAMMARS - Introduction.md

 ## Derivations from a Grammar

-Strings need to be derived from a certain grammar using its production rules.
+Strings need to be derived[^1] from a certain grammar using its production rules.

 If a grammar <span style="color:orange;">G</span> has a production rule <span style="color:orange;">a ::= b</span>, we can say that <span style="color:orange;">xay ::= xby</span> or that xay derived in xby or can be replaced with.